Referring clients to Accra

 Mental Health Services

 Accra provides individualized mental health counseling and adult rehabilitative mental health services (ARMHS).
-Mental health counseling services are available to adults living in the Twin Cities metro area and Goodhue and St. Louis Counties.
+In-person counseling is available at Accra’s Minneapolis, Duluth, Hibbing and Virginia clinics, and we offer virtual therapy via telehealth to clients throughout Minnesota.
 ARMHS are available to Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, St. Louis and Washington County residents.
 ARMHS are rehabilitative services that enable clients to develop and enhance psychiatric stability; social competencies; personal and emotional adjustment; and independent living and community skills – when these abilities are impaired by the symptoms of mental illness.
 The services help clients in areas such as medication education and monitoring; developing basic social and living skills; developing symptoms management skills; household management; and employment-related or community living transitions.

 In-Home School Services